The Ultimate Guide to Italian Restaurants in Atlanta

 3. Amore e Amore

 This cozy, cute-as-a-button spot on Highland Avenue is all about great service and homey, fantastic Italian food.
-The ceilings covered with fun and colorful lanterns, and this place was even listed as a top meal from Atlanta Eats staff in 2021.
-It’s still one of our fav places to get a wonderful Italian meal.
+The ceilings are covered with fun and colorful lanterns, and this place was even listed as a top meal from Atlanta Eats staff back in 2021.
+It still remains one of our fave places to get a wonderful Italian meal.

 Ponce City Market, 675 Ponce De Leon Ave NE UNIT 131, Atlanta, GA 30308